 There are several possible steps that you can take to fix the search function on your computer.
 First, ensure that your computer’s operating system and all your software are also up-to-date.

 This often helps fix any issues with the search function on your computer.
 Try clearing your browser’s cache or performing a system scan to check for malware or viruses that may interfere with your computer’s search function.

 Windows Powershell is a powerful scripting tool available in Windows that allows users to automate tasks and automate system processes using a variety of programming languages.
 This can be useful for administrators who need to perform repetitive tasks or automate complex processes.
 It provides a streamlined set of commands and features designed specifically for working with system resources and data.

-Why is My Windows 10 Search Bar Frozen?
+Why is my Windows 10 Search Bar frozen?

 Your Windows 10 search bar might be frozen because the system is running low on available resources.
 This can occur due to several factors, including too many apps or background processes running simultaneously, insufficient system memory, or hardware issues with your computer’s processor or hard drive.

 To address this issue, you should close open applications, free up some space on your hard drive, or perform a hardware scan to check for any potential problems with your processor or other hardware components.